 Someone recently wrote to us, "I'm interested in the idea [of Bonusly], but the bonus amounts seem trivial ($10, $20).
 This could seem more insulting than positive.
 When you can't even buy lunch with your ‘bonus’, what's the point of working?"

 We can explore this further with a thought experiment: imagine that you are a worker who already receives fair compensation for your work.
-On top of that, you receive frequent, spontaneous, and meaningful praise from your peers in the form of micro-bonuses.
+On top of that, you receive frequent, spontaneous, and meaningful praise from your peers in the form of small bonuses.
 Does this already happen at your workplace?
 How would you feel if it did?

 This thought experiment hints at the complex reasons behind why we work, and what conditions are conducive to having employees who love their jobs.

-Employees are People, and People have Needs
+Employees are people, and people have needs

 At this point, a bit of background on psychology is useful.
 I’d like to introduce one concept, Maslow’s Hierarchy of Needs.
 This pyramid models the order of human needs, which must be met in order for us to perform at a high level and feel fulfilled.

-Your salary and other benefits help meet to two basic needs: Physiological needs (healthcare, food, water, shelter) and security needs (you can save up a nest egg, maybe purchase a house, etc).
+Your salary and other benefits help meet to two basic needs: physiological needs (healthcare, food, water, shelter) and security needs (you can save up a nest egg, maybe purchase a house, etc).

 Most of us already know that praise increases motivation.
 This research indicates that praise also improves performance.
-In other words, the praised and recognized worker doesn't just work harder - she works better.
+In other words, the praised and recognized worker doesn't just work harder, she works better.

-- Knowing our work helps others increases motivation.
-Many managers will talk about doing work “for the good of the company”.
+Many managers will talk about doing work “for the good of the company.”
 What this research shows is that we also are motivated by knowing how our work helps our others.
-Peer micro-bonuses make it easy for employees to see how their work has directly helped their colleagues, thus increasing their motivation.
+Peer-to-peer bonuses make it easy for employees to see how their work has directly helped their colleagues, thus increasing their motivation.

 This impacts your bottom line.
 People who feel unappreciated want more money to do the same job.
 Despite the lower cost of a peer bonus program, this research shows that it can be more impactful than top-down recognition, as your employees are able to give and receive meaningful appreciation on a regular basis throughout the year.

 As you can see, work — what we do, why we do it, and how we feel about it — involves a lot more than just money.
 There is complex human psychology at work.
-By understanding that psychology you can then make decisions and implement programs that will promote a healthier, happier, and more productive workforce.
+By understanding that psychology, you can make decisions and implement programs that will promote a healthier, happier, and more productive workforce.